nextgis/nextgisweb/doc/internal/jsrealm.rst

 Working with packages
 ---------------------

-Let's say we have the following directory structure for component ``bar`` which already has Dojo-based JavaScript code in ``bar/amd/ngw-bar`` directory:
+Let's say we have the following directory structure for component ``bar``:

 .. code-block:: text

   🗁 ~ngw/package/nextgisweb_foo/nextgisweb_foo/bar
-  ├── 🗁 amd
-  │   └── 🗁 ngw-bar
-  │       ├── 🗎 module-one.js
-  │       └── 🗎 module-two.js
   └── 🗎 __init__.py

 To add ``bar`` package you should create ``bar/nodepkg`` directory and